The Sumatran rhino (Dicerorhinus sumatrensis) is known as the “hairy” rhino.

 Sumatran rhinos are maybe the most endangered land mammal on Earth.
 They have become almost impossible to encounter in the wild, but through camera traps.
 Haerudin, a 62 years old program manager at the Indonesian Rhino Foundation, has told in an interview that he saw them only once in the wild despite 40 years spent studying the animal.

-How much Sumatran rhinos live today ?
+How many Sumatran rhinos live today ?

 There are evidence that Sumatran rhinos still live in the wild in 4 different places in Indonesia.
 This is the last country in the world with a wild population.